 It’s a lot easier to name your car insurance company than to explain how they help you.
-At Sam & Ash, LLP, we want to change that.
-June 28th is National Insurance Awareness Day and you deserve peace of mind after an accident.
+At Sam & Ash Injury Law, we want to change that.
+June 28th is National Insurance Awareness Day and you deserve the peace of mind after an accident.

 How can you tell what your policy does for you?
 Check your auto declaration page.
 Then check our sample below.
-We provide explanations and tips for coverage that helps.
+We have provided explanations and tips for coverage to help.
 The right insurance policy (combined with the right lawyer) can do a lot to help you after an auto accident.

 Liability Insurance for Bodily Injury and Property Damage